- Skin types are commonly divided into five major categories: normal, dry, oily, combination and sensitive.

 The wash test

-Combine skin will produce oily spots on the paper when it’s applied to the T-zone.
-This test won’t determine if you’ve got sensitive skin.
+Combination skin will produce oily spots on the paper where it makes contact with the T-zone.
+This test cannot help determine if you have sensitive skin.

 The pressure test